kinderp/teaster/README.md

-      RuntimeSourceCreator: it declares the factory method that creates a RuntimeSource object
+      RuntimeSourceCreator: it declares the factory method that creates a RuntimeSource object In order to create a RuntimeSourceObject it needs:
+                            1. A RuntimeSourceTemplate concrete object (template)
+                            2. A RuntimeSourceFeed concrete object     (data filling the gaps)

       RuntimeSourceCreator: it defines the interface for the concrete runtime creator objects: